everops-mat/go-web-test/README.md

 * go test

-At the present time, we do NOT check that test are created (TOD0) and we do not check the overall coverage of the tests.
+At the present time, we do NOT check that test are created (TODO) and we do not check the overall coverage of the tests.

 We also have a local test action to test the perl code.